emielkuiper/katacoda-courses/README.md

 ### Acknowledgements

-Thanks to BoxBoat for providing the basic for some of our Tutorials.
+Thanks to [BoxBoat][boxboat] for providing the basics and examples for some of our tutorials.

 <!-- Links Referenced -->